 Indonesia is one of those iconic places in Southeast Asia that is just so alluring!
 Between the epic surf breaks, whimsical rice paddies, stunning mountains and volcanos, Indonesia has a little bit of everything for everyone.
 Before we set off with nothing but our backpacks in tow, we created a mini “bucket list” of the things we wanted to see and do.
 So, without further ado, here is our list of the top things to do in Indonesia.

 Indonesia has got to be the surfing capital of Asia with loads of spots to choose from, offering both beginner to intermediate/advanced waves for any surf enthusiast.
-Although we know the waves will be massive given the time of the year that we are going, we are excited to hit some spots in Batu Karas in Java, Lombok, Uluwatu, Kuta, Seminyak, Sanur, and Canggu.
+Although we know the waves will be massive given the time of the year that we are going, we are excited to explore the beaches and breaks in Uluwatu, Batu Karas in Java, Lombok, Kuta, Seminyak, Sanur, and Canggu.
 Whew!
 The list can go on and on but I think you get the point!

 Insider Tip: If you are looking to do a surf camp while in Bali, you definitely should check out Rapture Camps!
 A camp made by surfers…for surfers (or at least wannabe ones like me!)